ttight/Beverage-Query-API/readme.txt

 Example Input:

-    *City: "New York"
+     City: "New York"
-    *State: "New York"
+     State: "New York"
-    *Address: "Avenue A & 9th St"
+     Address: "Avenue A & 9th St"
-    *Beverage: "Lemon Lime Gatorade"
+     Beverage: "Lemon Lime Gatorade"

 Example Output:

-    *Beverage:
      Store Name: "Corner Store A"
      Beverage: "Gatorade Thirst Quencher Lemon/Lime (20 oz)"
      Price: "$3.99"
      Lowest Delivery Fee: "2.99"
      Description: "With a legacy over 50 years in the making, it’s the most scientifically researched and game-tested way to replace electrolytes lost in sweat.
 Gatorade hydrates better than water, which is why it’s trusted by some of the world’s best athletes."

 This repo containes 6 Files: Below is a description of their function